-This service does not duplicate other services available through the New York Medicaid State Plan.
-Therefore, once the counseling is no longer specific to substance abuse issues as related to TBI and becomes general therapeutic counseling the service terminates.
 Upon initiation of the service, an initial assessment is completed and includes specific counseling goals.
 The initial service assessment does not exceed three (3) hours within the service plan period.
 This report is included in the participant file and the goals included in the service plan and reassessed annually.

 This service is reimbursed on an hourly basis and for direct contact only, not to exceed three (3) hours per day.
-Substance Abuse Program staff must attend team meetings as needed.
+Substance Abuse Program staff must participate in team meetings as needed.
 Team Meetings are participant centered and not staff meetings or staff training.

 Regularly scheduled Team Meetings with the participant, family, informal supports and service providers are an essential part of assuring the participant's health and welfare.
 This meeting is instrumental in the development and implementation of the service plan.
-Failure to attend Team Meetings may jeopardize the ability of the waiver provider to continue to provide waiver services.
+Failure to participate in Team Meetings as needed may jeopardize the ability of the waiver provider to continue to provide waiver services.
 Participation at the team meeting is to garner information from the participant and informal supports about needed services, change in physical or cognitive status, discussion about individual progress and to make recommended service changes.
 It is a direct service to the participant and scheduled at least every six months or when the needs or the condition of the participant warrant review and potentially amendment to his/her service plan.
+Team Meetings may be held virtually, via telephone or in person at the request of the participant.